tunnckoCoreLabs/contributing/README.md

 ### Pro Tips to follow

-- **Don't worry about the style** because we use [StandardJS](https://github.com/standard/standard), [ESLint](https://github.com/eslint/eslint) and [Prettier](https://github.com/prettier/prettier).
-Use the `npm run lint` command.
+- **Don't worry about the style.** We are the [AirBnB Style Guide](https://github.com/airbnb/javascript) through [ESLint](https://github.com/eslint/eslint) in combination with [Prettier](https://github.com/prettier/prettier).
-- **Don't change the markdown files**, because the README is generated (it isn't hand written) and the API section is from JSDoc code comments.
-Leave this step to us when, _and if_, the pull request is merged.
+- **Don't change the markdown files.** The README.md is generated and the API section is from JSDoc code comments.
-- **Don't comment out tests**, instead use `test.skip`.
-They'll still be shown in the output, but are never run.
+- **Don't comment out tests.** Use `test.skip`.
+They still will be shown in the output, but are never ran.

 ### How to submit a pull request